 From the late 17th century there were framework knitters in Loughborough.
-They worked in their own homes making woollen stockings, although the industry became mechanised in the 19th century.
+They worked in their own homes making woolen stockings, although the industry became mechanised in the 19th century.

-The first purpose built theatre in Loughborough was erected in 1771 and Loughborough Canal opened in 1778.
+The first purpose built theater in Loughborough was erected in 1771 and Loughborough Canal opened in 1778.

 19TH CENTURY LOUGHBOROUGH